Trellising and Pruning

 Fence Trellises – An overview

-Growing dragon fruit over a fence is perhaps the easiest way to effectively grow them.
-Many farms use this method to grow dragon fruit in neat rows, allowing a decent density (lower than single pole trellises, however).
+Growing dragon fruit over a fence is perhaps the easiest way to get started.
+Many farms use this method to grow dragon fruit in neat rows, allowing a reasonable density (lower than single pole trellises, however).
 Once mature, you will have branches sprawling over the fence, and this bending will stimulate budding and fruiting.
 However, because of the sheer weight of these plants, you may need to bang some star pickets in to prevent the fence from falling over.

 Fence Trellises – Training Your Plants

-Training your plants on a fence trellis will be much the same as the single post method (start with ONE stem only!), however, depending on your fence, it may be more difficult to tie them up.
+Training your plants on a fence trellis is much the same as with the single post method, however, depending on your fence, it may be more difficult to tie them up.
 If this is the case, consider banging some stakes in, as dragon fruit plants grow faster when they are supported.
 This will also limit wind damage, especially in the early days.
 You can either train them on the same side of the fence as they are growing, as I have done in the picture, or train them over the fence.
-Both methods will work, but the second is not always possible as in my case.
+Both methods will work, but the second is not always possible depending on the nature of the fence (and who owns it).

 Fence Trellises - Construction